WetHat/rss-tracker/test-vault/RSS/reference/․NET Blog/Secure your container build and publish with ․NET 8.md

 >
 > The post [Secure your container build and publish with .NET 8](https://devblogs.microsoft.com/dotnet/secure-your-container-build-and-publish-with-dotnet-8/) appeared first on [.NET Blog](https://devblogs.microsoft.com/dotnet).

 🔗Read article [online](https://devblogs.microsoft.com/dotnet/secure-your-container-build-and-publish-with-dotnet-8/).
-For other items in this feed see [[../․NET Blog]].
+For other items in this feed see [[../․NET Blog|․NET Blog]].
+․NET Blog
 - [ ] [[Secure your container build and publish with ․NET 8]]
 - - -
 .NET 8 raises the bar for container security for .NET container images and SDK tools.
 The SDK produces application images that align with [industry best practices and standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted), by default.
 We also offer additional security hardening with [Chiseled images](https://devblogs.microsoft.com/dotnet/announcing-dotnet-chiseled-containers/) for an extra layer of protection.